 Don your work gloves.
 Scoop up a handful of mortar and place it on the wall.
 Smooth the mortar over the wall in a 1/2-inch layer.
 Continue applying the mortar in this manner until you cover the entire wall.
 Ensure that the mortar is applied at a consistent thickness across the wall.

 Drag the notched side of the trowel over the mortar to create grooves.
 Let the mortar cure or dry for 48 hours.

 Step 7: Prepare Another Batch of Mortar

 Put on your work gloves again and prepare another batch of mortar in the bucket.

 Seal the shower rock wall with a water-based masonry sealer.
 Use a paintbrush to apply the sealer to the wall.
-Let it dry according to the manufacturer's instructions, usually 24 to 48 hours, before you use the shower.
+Let it dry according to the manufacturer's instructions.
+This will usually be 24 to 48 hours, before you can use the shower.